Ernst Troeltsch: Reception

-In the immediate aftermath of Troeltsch's death, his work was considered passé and irrelevant.
-This was part of a wider rejection of liberal thought with the rise of neo-orthodoxy in Protestant theology, especially with the prominence of Karl Barth in the German-speaking world.
-From 1960 onwards, however, Troeltsch's thought has seen a revival of interest in academic circles with a variety of books being published on Troeltsch's theological and sociological work.
+In the immediate aftermath of Troeltsch's death, his work neglected as part of a wider rejection of liberal thought with the rise of neo-orthodoxy in Protestant theology, especially with the prominence of Karl Barth in the German-speaking world.
+From 1960 onwards, however, Troeltsch's thought has enjoyed a revival.
+Several books on Troeltsch's theological and sociological work have been published since 2000.